IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ## Hooks
-You can mark methods of your classes as hooks.
-It's useful when you want to do something after construct of dispose classes.
+Sometimes you need to invoke methods after construct or dispose of class.
+This is what hooks are for.

 ```typescript
 import {